-Tuesday 9 February 2021
+Tuesday, 9 February 2021

-Bust of a Moor by Francis Harwood
+Three Busts of a Moor by Francis Harwood.

-this post under construction
+This post under construction.

-Bust of a Moor
+Bust of a Moor.

-Attributed to Francis Harwood
+Attributed to Francis Harwood (1727 - 83).

 Patinated Plaster.

-Height 65 cms
+Height 65 cms.

-A recent discovery
+A recent discovery.

-Italy Lot 101on June 30, 2020.
+Lot 101 on June 30, 2020.

-What to me is plainly obvious to me is that this bust has been taken from life - the closed eyes suggest that a mould was created around the head and shoulders of the model and a cast then taken.
+What to me is plainly obvious is that this bust has been taken from life - the closed eyes suggest that a mould was created around the head and shoulders of the model and a cast then taken.

 In order to make the marble busts the eyes would have had to be remodelled and carved but the bust and the rest of the head could be relatively easily transferred to the marble with the aid of a pointing machine.